TonyDimitrov/BasicApi/README.md

 On initial start Data Base should be created and initial seed on data should be performed.

 You can address the API using postman or other client.

+If you use Postman mind to set off SSL sertificate varification to off in settings.

 I exported some operations in .json format.
 They could be found at: BasicApi/Postman requests export/ in the repository.

 To make request at https://localhost:5001 you need to start the API with Kestrel.